MKT 378. Business Analytics. 3 Hours.

-Principles of successful professional selling.
-The management aspect concerns recruitment, organization, motivation, direction, and control of the sales force.
-Requires access to the Internet for some assignments.
+A study of principles and practices of managing a sales force including recruitment, motivation, direction, and control of the sales force.
+Understanding the theory and practice of professional selling.
 Course Information: Same as BUS 435.
-Prerequisite: BUS 312 or equivalent.
+Prerequisites: BUS 312 or equivalent.

 MKT 436.
 Marketing Promotions.
 3 Hours.